mattcurf/ollama-on-intel-instructions/README.md

 * https://github.com/intel/ipex-llm/blob/main/docs/mddocs/Quickstart/llama_cpp_quickstart.md
 * https://github.com/intel/ipex-llm/blob/main/docs/mddocs/Quickstart/install_linux_gpu.md#install-gpu-driver

+## Support

+This repo is provided as is, and no support is provided or intended.

 ## Step 1: GPU driver installation

 Perform the following steps in a terminal window to install the GPU drivers: